 How Do I Contact Robinhood Customer Support?

-Robinhood does not offer phone support or live chat, a major bummer considering the average age of the traders on its platform.
-Robinhood’s customer support is done almost exclusively through a form email on its website or by emailing [email protected] The company offers some level of support through its social media accounts.
+Robinhood now offers phone support and live chat every day, 24 hours a day.
+That’s a huge upgrade considering the average age (and, in theory, experience level) of the traders on its platform.
+Robinhood’s customer support requires you to be signed into your account in the app or on the website.
+The company offers some level of support through its social media accounts and via email.

 Can I Trade Immediately After I Open My Robinhood Account?